jtaenzer/LV_TechChallenge/README.md

 This will generate -t random sequences of length -d from the word list, retrieve the probability that the next word is -w for each sequence, and then average the sum of the probabilities by -t.

-Major caveat:

-The NN appears to be broken for the most common word, 'i', and always predicts a vanishingly small probability that it will be the next word.
-Sadly I was never able to understand why this was is the case.

 ## Accuracy assessment

 Produce plots comparing P(W|d) from the above testing script with P(W|d) measured directly from the testing data: